Adaptive Robust Kernels for Non-Linear Least Squares Problems: Experimental Evaluation

-We illustrate the advantage of using the adaptive robust kernel for a challenging dataset~(Seq.
-01, ``KITTI highway sequence''), which contains several moving cars moving with the vehicle itself along the highway with little additional geometric structures.
+As a qualitative evaluation, we illustrate the advantage of using the adaptive robust kernel for a challenging dataset~(Sequence 01), which contains several moving cars moving with the vehicle itself along the highway with little additional geometric structures.
 In~\figref{fig:exp_icp_kitti}~(top-left), we plot the values of $\alpha$ for each iteration while mapping the sequence.
 We observe that $\alpha$ adapts to smaller and more negative values whenever there are more outliers, which arise mainly from moving vehicles in the scan.
-This effect can be seen in~\figref{fig:exp_icp_kitti}~(bottom-left) where the translation error for the fixed kernel increases as it cannot handle the outlier situation well.
+This effect can be seen in~\figref{fig:exp_icp_kitti}~(bottom-left) where the translation error for the fixed Huber kernel increases as it cannot handle the outlier situation well.
 At the same time, the error remains small for our adaptive kernel.

 The two 3D scenes show the registrations at the same point in time, once computed with the adaptive kernel and once with a fixed one.
 The adaptive kernel results in a successful alignment while the fixed kernel fails to find the correct solution due to the outlier in the data association, see~\figref{fig:exp_icp_kitti}~(middle and right).
 The adaptive kernel-based ICP can correctly treat the observations belonging to the moving car as outliers, and nullify their effect during optimization automatically.
 For this sequence, we note that for large portions of the scans, $\alpha$ is negative and even reaches down to $\alpha_{\text{min}}=-10$ in some instances.
 This suggests that our truncated adaptive loss proposed in~\eqref{eq:truncated_general_loss} is critical for the successful application of ICP as it enables using values $\alpha<0$, whereas the original formulation of the adaptive loss is limited to $\alpha \in [0,2]$.
-Thus, our approach greatly supports ICP-based registration as it avoids hand-crafted outlier strategies and adapts to the outlier challenges preautomatically.
+Thus, our approach greatly supports ICP-based registration as it avoids hand-crafted outlier strategies and adapts to the outlier challenges present in each pairs of scans automatically.